-Cowles enters long-term agreement with LiveU
+Cowles Enters Long-Term Agreement with LiveU

-LiveU has inked a long-term agreement with Cowles Company to power the company’s ENG operations with its live, video-over-cellular transmission technology.
-LiveU’s flagship LU70 backpack solution will be deployed at 10 television stations in California and Washington.
+HACKENSACK, N.J. -- LiveU says it has secured a long-term agreement with Cowles Co. to power the company’s ENG operations with its live, video-over-cellular transmission technology.
+LiveU’s flagship LU70 backpack solution will be deployed at 10 television stations in California and Washington

-The stellar results that KHQ-TV experienced relying on LiveU as a high-quality ENG tool led the other stations in the group to add LiveU technology to their newsrooms.
+LiveU’s flagship LU70 product is a bonded 3G/4G LTE backpack with proprietary RF technology for transmitting up to 1080 HD video.

-LiveU’s flagship LU70 product is the industry’s first bonded 3G/4G LTE backpack with proprietary RF technology for superior resiliency, up to 1080 HD video and sub-second latency for a satellite-like experience.
+Cowles Co. owns KHQ-TV in Spokane, Wash., KDNO-TV in Yakima, Wash.; and KNDU-TV in the Tri-Cities, Yakima area, and SWX, a 24/7 local sports and weather channel coveringe Eastern Washington and Northern Idaho.
+Cowles California Media consists of KION-TV in Salinas, Calif., as well as KCOY-TV in Santa Maria, Calif., Telemundo 23, and The Central Coast CW.

 The latest product and technology information